dan-v/rattlesnakeos-stack/.github/ISSUE_TEMPLATE/bug_report.md

 e.g. T-mobile, etc

 ### Email Notification Output
 Should look something like this.
-You can mask stack name from here and you may want to verify contents of log output before pasting.
+You can mask stack name from here, and you may want to verify contents of log output before pasting.
 ```
 RattlesnakeOS build FAILED
  Device: crosshatch